ledger/ledger.github.io/contribute.md

 Searching the list archive is another good way to find answers.

 **Bug tracker**
-Please report bugs in [bugs.ledger-cli.org](http://bugs.ledger-cli.org).
+Please report bugs at [bugs.ledger-cli.org](http://bugs.ledger-cli.org) (Bugzilla).
+(There is also a [github issue tracker](http://git.ledger-cli.org/ledger/issues) but Bugzilla is preferred.)

 **Code**
-The [ledger source code](http://git.ledger-cli.org/) is available on Github.
+The [ledger source code](http://git.ledger-cli.org/) is available on Github, contributions welcome!

 **Website**
 [About ledger-cli.org](about.html) documents this site so you can help improve it.